quicwg/base-drafts/draft-ietf-quic-transport.md

 Handshake, 1-RTT; see Section 4.1.4 of {{QUIC-TLS}}) makes it more likely the receiver will be able to process all the packets in a single pass.
 A packet with a short header does not include a length, so it can only be the last packet included in a UDP datagram.
-An endpoint SHOULD include multiple frames in a single packet rather than coalesce multiple packets at the same encryption level.
+An endpoint SHOULD include multiple frames in a single packet if they are to be sent at the same encryption level, instead of coalescing multiple packets at the same encryption level.

 Receivers MAY route based on the information in the first packet contained in a UDP datagram.
 Senders MUST NOT coalesce QUIC packets for different connections